-This parsnip variety has been a staple in our fall CSA for over a decade.
+Lancer Parsnip variety is a staple in our fall CSA and has been for over a decade.
 Nothing celebrates the winding down of the harvest season like a roasted root medley with parsnips, beets, carrots and rutabagas.
 Lancer boasts long, 12” tapered white roots and shows good resistance to canker, a common fungal disease in parsnips.
 These creamy, nutty-flavored roots get sweeter after a bit of frost and store well in the field or root cellar deep into the winter.
 In addition to soups, the earthy roots are perfect in sautes or mixed into a roasted root medley with beets, carrots, rutabagas, and potatoes.
 We plant them in late June and harvest them Oct through January.
 A must-grow for the fall kitchen!

 Days to Maturity: 120